GoogleChrome/developer.chrome.com/site/en/blog/sourcemaps/index.md

 #updated: 2013-10-29
 ---

-p>Have you ever found yourself wishing you could keep your client-side code readable and more importantly debuggable even after you've combined and minified it, without impacting performance?
+Have you ever found yourself wishing you could keep your client-side code readable and more importantly debuggable even after you've combined and minified it, without impacting performance?
 Well now you can through the magic of [source maps](https://docs.google.com/document/d/1U1RGAehQwRypUTovF1KRlpiOFze0b-_2gc6fAH0KY0k/edit?hl=en_US&amp;pli=1&amp;pli=1).

 Basically it's a way to map a combined/minified file back to an unbuilt state.
 When you build for production, along with minifying and combining your JavaScript files, you generate a source map which holds information about your original files.
 When you query a certain line and column number in your generated JavaScript you can do a lookup in the source map which returns the original location.
 Developer tools (currently WebKit nightly builds, Google Chrome, or Firefox 23+) can parse the source map automatically and make it appear as though you're running unminified and uncombined files.